robertdpowell/tweetsinwelsh/_blog/2020-06-27-In at the deep end.md

 1. They are short
 2. They are very often written in 'everyday' language
-3. There are plenty of them (and they are cheap to source!)
+3. There are plenty of them
 4. They cover a wide variety of interests so there's something for everyone (music, sport, technology, the news..)